I was on the range… had no clue.

 I left with a head ache thinking tomorrow might be better.

+I called someone I knew in the federal government.
 He read me the decision with so much emotion he had to stop twice.

 I could hear those that signed our Constitution into law… applaud.